Directed Acyclic Graph (DAG)

 Each arrow has a direction, Point "N" can proceed directly to "B", but "B" cannot proceed to "N" in the opposite direction.

 Acyclic means without circular or cyclic paths.
-In the directed example above, A -> B -> D -> A is a cyclic loop.
+The directed example above shows A -> B -> D -> A is a cyclic loop.